UofTCompDSci/GGRfinalproject/_sources/intro.md

 All the documents on this website can pulled into a live Jupyter session on the U of T Jupyterhub by following this [link](https://jupyter.utoronto.ca/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FUofTCompDSci%2FGGRfinalproject&urlpath=tree%2FGGRfinalproject%2Fprojectproposal.ipynb&branch=main) (U of T authentication required).
 This link will launch the project proposal notebook.
 To find all the documents related to the final project project follow these steps.

-1. Click on the Jupyterhub icon in the upper left-hand corner.
+**Step 1: Click on the Jupyterhub icon in the upper left-hand corner.**

 ![](jhclickhere.png)

-2. Navigate to the folder named GGRfinalproject and click on the folder.
+**Step 2: Navigate to the folder named GGRfinalproject and click on the folder.**

 ![](jhclik2.png)

-3. You should see a list of the project files with the data.
+**Step 3: You should see a list of the project files with the data.**

 ![](ggrjhfiles.png)